Table of Contents

-The terms “oxidative” and “glycolytic” are discussed in the next lesson.
+The terms “oxidative” and “glycolytic” are discussed in the next lesson, as are the involved energy production pathways.
 Being more oxidative, type I muscle fibers are better able to use aerobic pathways for energy production.
-Therefore, this is helpful for sustaining muscular activity over longer time periods (ie, cardiovascular activity).
+Therefore, this is helpful for sustaining muscular activity over longer time periods (ie, aerobic activity).
 As type IIx fibers more prominently use anaerobic & glycolytic pathways, they are better for shorter bursts of activity (ie, sprinting or lifting weights explosively).
 Type IIA is in between these but are functionally more like type IIX.
-These energy production pathways are discussed in the next lesson.

-Note: Some fibers can have properties of multiple types as well as shift along a spectrum to some degree between them.(Kraemer, 2012) Over time as one exercises fibers will shift properties to a limited degree to better meet the demands of the training stimulus.
+Note: Some fibers can have properties of multiple types as well as shift along a spectrum to some degree between them.(Kraemer, 2012) Over time as you continue to exercise the fibers will shift properties to a limited degree to better meet the demands of the training stimulus you provide them.

-Example: Conceptually, motor unit recruitment order makes sense when considering walking vs jogging vs sprinting.
-When walking we are going to predominantly use the smaller motor units with primarily type I muscle fibers; this is because we do not need to generate large amounts of force to walk but our body can sustain walking for extended periods of time.
-As we move on the spectrum towards jogging and then sprinting, we will need to impart more force into to the ground to propel us forward at faster speeds; this will utilize more of our larger motor units with predominantly type II muscle fibers.
-This allows us to generate more force and move faster but only for a short period of time prior to fatiguing and needing to slow down.
+Example: Conceptually, the motor unit recruitment order makes sense when considering walking vs jogging vs sprinting.
+When walking you are going to predominantly use the smaller motor units with primarily type I muscle fibers; this is because you do not need to generate large amounts of force to walk but you do need to be able to sustain walking for extended periods of time.
+As you move on the spectrum towards jogging and then sprinting, you will need to impart more force into the ground to propel yourself forward at faster speeds; this will utilize more of your larger motor units with predominantly type II muscle fibers.
+This allows you to generate more force and move faster but only for a short period of time prior to fatiguing and needing to slow down.

 The cartoon below illustrates how the pennation angle allows more fibers to be present.
-The the black lines represent tendons, the red lines represent fascicles, the blue line represents the anatomic cross sectional area (aCSA), and the green line represents the physiologic cross sectional area (pCSA).
-Image A is a fusiform arrangement, B is unipennate, C is bipennate, D is multipennate.
+The black lines represent tendons, the red lines represent fascicles, the blue line represents the anatomic cross sectional area (“aCSA”), and the green line represents the physiologic cross sectional area (“pCSA”).
+Image A is a fusiform arrangement, B is unipennate, C is bipennate, and D is multipennate.
 In A the pennation angle (the angle between the blue and the green line) is 0.

 The aCSA is essentially equivalent to the width of the muscle, but when fascicles run through the muscle at an angle the aCSA does not fully approximate the amount of fibers that are present.
 The pCSA essentially represents the area perpendicular to the fascicles themselves and not just the area of the muscle as a whole; this is a better approximation of the total number of fibers and force production capability.
 As the pennation angle increases, the pCSA increases, and the amount of force that can be generated increases.

-Note: Technically when calculating the amount of force that can be produced one must multiply the pCSA by the cosine of the pennation angle; this still overall favors greater force production with a larger pennation angle given the increase in pCSA that is observed.
-For greater discussion of the relationship between muscle size, structure, and strength, see (Vigotsky, 2018).
+Note: Technically when calculating the amount of force that can be produced you must multiply the pCSA by the cosine of the pennation angle (this yields an “effective pCSA” by determining the component of the muscle fascicles that pull along the longitudinal axis); this still overall favors greater force production with a larger pennation angle given the increase in pCSA that is observed.
+For further discussion of the relationship between muscle size, structure, and strength, see (Vigotsky, 2018).

 Summary of movement

 In order to move several steps must occur.
-First, we generate signals in our brain that travel through our central nervous system to our peripheral nervous system.
-Then, motor neurons of the peripheral nervous system transfer these signals to several muscle fibers by releasing small neurotransmitters.
+First you generate signals in your brain that travel through your central nervous system to your peripheral nervous system.
+Then motor neurons of the peripheral nervous system transfer these signals to several muscle fibers by releasing small neurotransmitters.
+One motor unit consists of one motor neuron and all of the muscle fibers it innervates.
 Subsequently, these neurotransmitters lead to sodium ions entering the muscle fiber; this generates an electrical signal that results in calcium binding to the core components of muscle fibers.
 This triggers the core components to interact using ATP to generate a muscle contraction.
-Ultimately, this process leads to muscles shortening and pulling on their tendons.
+Ultimately this process leads to muscles shortening and pulling on their tendons.
 Since these tendons pull on bones, this generates movement.

-Our muscles are more effective at generating large amounts of force at certain lengths; when they are stretched too long or placed in a shortened position they may be unable to generate maximum force.
-Additionally, if we need to generate more force to carry out a specific movement our body increases motor unit recruitment (initially smaller motor units are utilized and larger ones are recruited as needed) and rate coding (the frequency at which each motor unit generates a contraction).
-Another contributing factor to greater force production is a slower velocity of contraction, though if the contraction is too slow this will hinder power output.
-Lastly, the pennation angle, one description of the architecture of muscle, can influence force production, as can properties of the muscle fibers themselves (ie, type IA vs type IIA vs type IIX).
+Your muscles are more effective at generating large amounts of force at certain lengths; when they are stretched too long or placed in a shortened position they may be unable to generate maximum force.
+Additionally, if you need to generate more force to carry out a specific movement your body increases motor unit recruitment (initially smaller motor units are utilized and larger ones are recruited as needed) and rate coding (the frequency at which each motor unit generates a contraction).
+Another contributing factor to greater force production is a slower velocity of contraction, though if the contraction is too slow this will hinder power output as power = force * velocity.
+Lastly, several intrinsic properties of muscle fibers can impact for production, such as their pennation angle (their orientation relative to the line of force) and their composition (ie, type IA vs. type IIA vs. type IIX).

 This has not been an exhaustive discussion of factors contributing to movement.
 However, the above should be plenty for an introduction to how muscles work and sets the stage to see what physiologic changes occur with exercise as described below.